edelvalle/SuperElixir/README.md

 Make sure you have at least Elixir 2.4.4 installed.

+### Elixir interpreter settings

+By default this package will use default Elixir interpreter from the `PATH`.
+Also you can set different interpreter for each Sublime Project.

+To set project related Elixir interpreter you have to edit yours project config file.
+By default project config name is `<project name>.sublime-project`

+You can set Elixir interpreter, using for example the following:

+    # <project name>.sublime-project
+    {
+        // ...

+        "settings": {
+            // ...
+            "elixir_interpreter": "~/elixir-2.4.4/bin/elixir",
+        }
+    }

+### Autocomplete on DOT

+If you want auto-completion on dot, you can define a trigger in the Sublime User or Python preferences:

+    # User/Preferences.sublime-settings or User/Elixir.sublime-settings
+    {
+        // ...
+        "auto_complete_triggers": [{"selector": "source.elixir", "characters": "."}],
+    }

+If you want auto-completion **ONLY** on dot and not while typing, you can set (additionally to the trigger above):

+    # User/Preferences.sublime-settings or User/Elixir.sublime-settings
+    {
+        // ...
+        "auto_complete_selector": "-",
+    }

+### Go to definition

+Find function / variable / module definition / anything else.

+Shortcuts: `CTRL+SHIFT+G`

+Mouse binding, was disabled, because sublime does not allows to set a scope so is active just in Elixir source files, and this can interfere with the global SublimeText configuration.
+But, if you want to use your mouse you can bind `CTRL + LeftMouseButton`:

+    # User/Default.sublime-mousemap
+    [
+        {
+            "modifiers": ["ctrl"], "button": "button1",
+            "command": "super_elixir_goto",
+            "press_command": "drag_select",
+        }
+    ]

+### Code navigation

+As Elixir code is structured as a set of hierarchical modules this feature lists all loaded modules and allows you to select one of them an go to it.

+Shortcuts: `CTRL+SHIFT+L`

+#### Show types and documentation

+Just put your mouse on top of the term and you want documentation about.
+If it is a function it will list types first and then the documentation.
+It is not very pretty, we are working on it.

 ## Special thanks

 - Elixir Sense: provides the Elixir introspection capabilities.